 I recommend a romantic sunset with a memorable stargazing experience.

-Best place to eat is the Parador with gorgeous views to the volcano.
+The best place to eat near Teide is the Parador with gorgeous views of the volcano.

 6. The Food

-You cannot leave Tenerife without having tried the Barraquito (coffee, Licor 43, milk and condensated milk) or a dish with Gofio, a flour that already Tenerife’s aboriginies used to prepare their meals.
+You cannot leave Tenerife without having tried the Barraquito (coffee, Licor 43, milk and condensed milk) or a dish with Gofio, a flour that already Tenerife’s aborigines used to prepare their meals.

 7. La Orotava